CSC-UW/sleepscore/README.md

 ### Usage

+1. Copy the default configuration file (`sleepscore_config_df`)

-1. Manually set the values you want for the parameters of interest in `run.py`, The meaning of each argument is described in the `sleepscore.load_and_score` function:
+2. Manually set the parameters for the copied config file.
+The meaning of each parameter is described in the `sleepscore.load_and_score` function:

       ```